El Bulli – Spherification History

 Xanthan: used to thicken the main ingredient in Reverse Spherification.
 When the main ingredient density is too liquid to form spheres in the alginate bath, a thickener like Xanthan is used.
 It is obtained from the fermentation of corn starch with Xanthomonas campestris bacteria (found in cabbage).
 It is gluten free and can be used as a substitute for gluten in baking (used along with non-gluten containing flours).
 Soluble in hot or cold water, stable over a range of pH and temperatures, can thicken items with a high alcohol content, compatible with and stable in systems containing high concentrations of salt.

 Collecting spoon: used to remove the spheres from the bath.
-A small regular slotted spoon will do the job perfectly.
+A small slotted spoon will do the job perfectly.
 It is better if they are metallic so the sphere can slide easily from the spoon on to the plate.
 Some plastic spoons have a rough surface that prevents the sphere from sliding off the spoon.
+Included in the Molecular Gastronomy Essentials Kit, the Molecular Gastronomy Premium Kit and the Molecular Gastronomy Ultimate Kit.

 Syringe: used for creating caviar.
 Just a regular syringe without the needle is needed.
-If you need to produce caviar in high quantities there are several specialized devices that can do this.
-They consist of an array of syringes or a box with multiple PVC tubes.
+If you need to produce caviar in high quantities consider getting a Caviar Maker.
+Included in the Molecular Gastronomy Essentials Kit, the Molecular Gastronomy Premium Kit and the Molecular Gastronomy Ultimate Kit.

 Flat pan for the bath: ideal for Reverse Spherification because the spheres tend to stick together if they become in contact with each other.
 If you use a bowl, it will be harder to keep the spheres separate as they will all flow into the middle of it as you pour the main ingredient into the bath to create multiple spheres.

 Immersion blender: used to dissolve the sodium alginate which only dissolves with strong agitation.
-It is also used in several recipes to prepare the main ingredient and mix the xanthan.
+It is also used in several recipes to prepare the main ingredient and mix the xanthan gum.

 Fine Sieve and Cheesecloth: several recipes require passing the main ingredient through a fine sieve and sometimes through a sieve lined with cheesecloth to obtain a smooth liquid with ultra small solid particles.
 This is an inexpensive alternative to using a superbag, a porous bag that works as an extraordinarily fine filter that won’t impart a metallic taste to delicate ingredients, plus is flexible yet durable, heat resistant and dishwasher safe.
 If you can afford a superbag, I recommend it.
 You’ll get better results.